 No napping during the day.
 With a regular routine your brain will learn when to expect to switch off.

-Do something relaxing – a bath, listen to calming music, engage in a hobby or something creative, practice meditation or 7:11 breathing, read or watch TV for a while.
+Do something relaxing.
+For example, a bath, listen to calming music, engage in a hobby or something creative, practice meditation or 7:11 breathing, read or watch TV for a while.

 Worry is probably the most common reason for insomnia.